Creative Resilience: Thriving in the Face of Disruption

 We counter zero-sum atomization with collaborative creative connection where all involved win.

 How do you find this?
-A creative should have a habit of self-excavation, exploration, refinement.
+I believe a creative should have a habit of self-excavation, exploration, refinement.
 Have some means or space allowing a radical, uncompromising honesty with yourself, to tap into and be familiar with your authentic voices, the rivers that flow within you, your coalition of inner forces.
 (Journal, friend, therapy, spiritual leader, confidant, etc.)

-Your aim is not stasis or certainty, but charge, authentic and honest energy.
-These are the forces and potentials a creative wants to have accessible, ready to discharge.
+Your aim is not stasis or certainty, but charge yourself up like a battery, full of authentic and honest energy.
+These are the forces and potentials a creative wants to have accessible, ready to spark.
 To bring to your work or gift to others and the world.